 Wanted: One Movie & TV Organizer to Rule Them All

-Today’s entertainment junkie has a seemingly endless supply of TV shows and movies to watch and an overwhelming number of ways to watch them.
+Today’s entertainment junkie has a seemingly endless supply of TV shows and movies to watch, along with an overwhelming number of ways to consume them.

 If you’re like me, you probably struggle to manage all of the TV shows and movies on your watch list.
 You may be facing one or more of the following challenges:

-• How to get notified when new seasons are available for your favorite TV shows.
+- How to get notified when new episodes are available for your favorite TV shows.

 All of these challenges lead to the ultimate question: